 Always Cutting Sutures the Wrong Length?

 Every suture you cut will be the wrong length.
 It just will.
 If the resident takes your hand and places it exactly perfectly and nothing moves a millimeter before you cut it, it will still be the wrong length.
 This is one of the eternal truths of surgery.
-The correct length for a tail (the free end of suture coming off the knot) is whatever ...
+The correct length for a tail (the free end of suture coming off ...